 Robert J. Mack, MD

 Dr. Mack is a magna cum laude graduate of Cornell University, and graduated with distinction from Case Western Reserve University School of Medicine, where he served as president of the medical honor society.
 Dr. Mack is the recipient of both the Arthur J. Maschke Award for Excellence in the Art and Science of Medicine and the Irwin H. Lepow Award for Excellence in Research.
 He is a Board-Certified Ophthalmologist with complete fellowship training in Corneal and Refractive Surgery.
 Dr. Mack has served as an Assistant Professor of Ophthalmology at Rush Medical College and as co-investigator on several excimer laser clinical trials.
-He is a member of the Editorial Board of the Journal of Refractive Surgery and has taught on excimer laser and refractive surgery topics to over 2,000 other doctors.
+He is a member of the Editorial Board of the Journal of Refractive Surgery.
+He is considered an authority on laser cataract surgery and has taught on excimer laser and refractive surgery topics to over 2,000 other doctors.

 John Pak, M.D

 John Pak, M.D. specializes in oculoplastic and reconstructive surgery.
 Dr. Pak is one of the only ophthalmologists in the Chicago area whose plastic surgery practice focuses on eyelids, eyebrows, and periorbital areas.
 He has expertise in ptosis repair, blepharoplasty (removal of excess, aged eyelid tissue from upper and/or lower eyelids), and in reduction of facial wrinkles using Botox, Restylane, and collagen agents in men and women.
 In addition, he is specially trained in functional oculoplastic and reconstruction surgery, for conditions such as eyelid malposition, tearing, blepharospasm, eyelid tumor and orbital reconstruction.